vgmoose/GraphCoding/README.md

 # GraphCoding
 An introduction to basic coding concepts (loops, conditionals, arrays) using mathematical graphs.
-Play with it and learn [here](http://vgmoose.github.io/GraphCoding)
+Play with it and learn at the website [here](http://vgmoose.github.io/GraphCoding).

 ![Image](http://i.imgur.com/0mhmsLJ.png)